Harvesting therapeutic proteins from animal slobber

 Zhenfang Wu and colleagues at the South China Agricultural University transformed the salivary glands of mice into miniature bioreactors for producing human nerve growth factor (NGF) proteins in their spit (Sci.
 Rep. 2017, DOI: 10.1038/srep41270).
 “This is the first paper that reports production of therapeutic protein from transgenic animals’ saliva,” Wu says.

-Protein drugs, such as blood clotting factors and insulin, are often produced in large vats of genetically engineered cells.
-Sometimes yields are low, and if bacterial or yeast cells are used, the protein drugs may lack the appropriate chemical modifications that occur in mammalian cells, such as glycosylation.
+Protein drugs, such as blood-clotting factors and insulin, are often produced in large vats of genetically engineered cells.
+Sometimes, if bacterial or yeast cells are used, the protein drugs may lack the appropriate chemical modifications that occur in mammalian cells, such as glycosylation.

 To get around that limitation, some scientists have turned to harvesting the proteins from transgenic animals.
-Two therapeutic proteins produced in in the milk of genetically modified animals, ATryn and Ruconest, have been approved for use in Europe and the U.S.
+ATryn and Ruconest are two such therapeutic proteins produced in the milk of genetically modified animals in Europe and the U.S.

-In the new study, Wu’s team looked to produce NGF.
-Scientists have studied human NGF because of its therapeutic implications in a number of neurological diseases, including Alzheimer’s, Parkinson’s, spinal cord injury, and glaucoma.
-Surprisingly, NGF is produced in both mouse and human saliva, but Wu and colleagues engineered mice to produce human NGF protein in their salivary glands instead of the mouse version.
+In the new study, Wu’s team looked to produce NGF, a protein widely studied because of its therapeutic implications in a number of neurological diseases, including Alzheimer’s, Parkinson’s, spinal cord injury, and glaucoma.

 “The production of pharmaceutical proteins from transgenic animals is developing slowly.
 This is the case even for the production from milk, which is likely the best system,” says Louis-Marie Houdebine, an expert on producing drugs in transgenic animals at the French National Institute for Agricultural Research.